FIRA_1

 4. Uncoupling from GPS: the row-based guidance system presented by COBO caught our attention.
 It allows a tractor to navigate between vineyard rows using only a camera and AI software — uncoupled from GPS.

 5. Holistic Farm Solutions: farmers envision more than just robots.
 They seek complete systems that revolutionize agriculture.
-Trusting new approaches, they want integrated solutions that redefine how we farm.
+Trusting new approaches, they want integrated solutions that redefine how we farm as discussed at the International Fair for Robotics in Agriculture.

 6. Safety: safety in robotic machinery for agriculture is still a personal interpretation.
 Different stakeholders intend different meanings.
 Does safety mean the presence of a LIDAR/RADAR onboard?
 Does a safe system require a specific certification?
 A shared awareness of the meaning of safety would be useful.